UPC/ravada/devel-docs/new_documentation.md

-Normally the documentation files are stored in /docs and /devel-docs directories.
+Normally the documentation files are stored in /docs and /devel-docs directories in master branch.

 When you create a new page keep in mind don't leave blanks in the filename.

-The file name is used to generate a "title page".
+The filename is used to generate a "title page".

 ## Static content generated from md files

 These files are used to autogenerate html page accesibles from [Ravada's web](https://upc.github.io/ravada/index.html).
-[Templer](https://github.com/skx/templer) is used to do this.

-### Templerfy
+### Run templer

-For do that you need to following steps:
+In order to run templer you need to follow these steps:

 (Requirements: [Templer](https://github.com/skx/templer) installed in your computer.
-See "Installation" section.
+See "Installation" section for more information.

 - change to gh-pages branch
 - cd templer